 Error Handling Patterns

-Integration error handling separates architects who design for the happy path from those who design for reality.
-External systems go down, networks fail, data is malformed, and rate limits are exceeded.
-This page covers the patterns every CTA must know to handle failures gracefully.
+Error handling separates architects who design for the happy path from those who design for reality.
+External systems go down.
+Networks fail.
+Data arrives malformed.
+Rate limits get exceeded.
+These patterns cover what every CTA must know to handle failures properly.

 CTA board expectations